d2l-ai/d2l-en/chapter_linear-regression/linear-regression.md

 that incrementally lowers the loss function.
 This algorithm is called *gradient descent*.

+Before we dive in into math behind the gradient descent let's take a look at the intuition of it.
+Imagine that you are on a top of the hill and you need to come back to the valley where your hotel is located.
+You cannot see what is around you because of the thick fog, only what is underneath you.
+Since you need to descent your best option is to look at the ground underneath you, choose direction where the slope is the steepest and take a step in the downward direction.
+Repeat this until there is no slope in any direction.
+This means that you are in the valley.

 The most naive application of gradient descent consists of taking the derivative of the loss function, which is an average of the losses computed